visualitypl/jsonapi_parameters/README.md

 ## Team

-jsonapi_parameters is maintained by Visuality's [Open Source Commitee](https://www.visuality.pl/open-source).

 Project started by [Jasiek Matusz](https://github.com/Marahin).

+Currently, jsonapi_parameters is maintained by Visuality's [Open Source Commitee](https://www.visuality.pl/open-source).

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).